LIBERTY

 And

-again: “This court, as is the case
+again: “This court, as is

-with all federal courts, has no
+the case with all federal courts, has

-jurisdiction to (address and proceed) except as it is called upon to
+no jurisdiction to (address and proceed) except as it is called upon to

 adjudge the legal rights of litigants in actual controversies.”
-US v Raines, 362 US 17, 21 (1960).
-In the

-instant case, there is no “legal right of a litigant” brought before this
+right of a litigant” brought before this court, yet the Rule would condone

-court, yet the Rule would condone the indictment.
-It is elementary that a
+the indictment.
+It is elementary that a citizen has no responsibility to pay a

-is not in the books, it is not a law.”
+law, it is in the books; if it is not in the books, it is not a law.”

 Would a claim by the prosecutor